 You must subscribe to get the full test results for DHEA supplements along with ConsumerLab.com recommendations and quality ratings.
-You will get results for ten DHEA supplements selected by ConsumerLab.com and for two others that passed voluntary certification testing (as well as information about a supplement similar to another that passed testing but sold under a different brand name).
+You will get results for five DHEA supplements selected by ConsumerLab.com and for five others that passed the same tests through our voluntary Quality Certification Program.
+Also included are two supplements similar to another that passed testing but which are sold under a different brand name.

 In this comprehensive report, you'll discover: